 The potential for new FAD technology (e.g. increased use of sonar-equipped FADs), and the suspected increase in the number of FADs deployed, will influence the CPUE trends in the associated set time series.
-This could facilitate the increasing trend in the number of FAD sets per day over time, both inside and outside PNA waters (Figure 1).
-If we presume an artificial operational ceiling of 1 FAD set per day, the increased use of FADs equipped with sonars may allow effort creep to continue through the more efficient use of the increased choice of FAD fishing opportunities that exist and the 'optimisation' of FAD fishing, with vessels being directed to the most productive FADs (those that have larger aggregations beneath them, based upon acoustic information provided by the FAD's sonar system) to maximise catches.
-This may also influence the increasing trend in associated set CPUEs seen in recent years (e.g. Figure 3).
-However, industry information suggests that if a vessel encounters a FAD, it will be set upon given that if ignored, another vessel is highly likely to set upon it in the very near future.
-'Optimisation' of FAD fishing may therefore be ultimately impossible.
+If we presume an artificial operational ceiling of 1 FAD set per day, the increased use of FADs equipped with sonars may allow effort creep to continue through the more efficient use of the improved selection of FAD fishing opportunities that exist and the 'optimisation' of FAD fishing, with vessels being directed to the most productive FADs (those that have larger aggregations beneath them, based upon acoustic information provided by the FADs sonar system) to maximise catch.
+This may also influence the increasing trend in associated set CPUE seen in recent years (e.g. Figure 3) despite the slight decline in associated set rates.
+However, this is an area that needs to be further examined.

-More detailed information on FAD deployments, in particular the proportion of sonar-associated FADs, FAD technology, the influence of the FAD closure period, and associated CPUE changes is needed.
-In particular, the number of deployed and actively monitored FADs could be a key vessel characteristic responsible for effort creep.
-A project proposal arising from the WCPFC FAD IWG has been provided to SC13 on this subject area (SC13-EB-WP-05).
+More detailed information of FAD deployments, in particular the proportion of sonar-associated FADs,

+FAD technology, the influence of the FAD closure period, and related CPUE changes is needed.
+In particular, the number of deployed and actively monitored FADs could be a key characteristic of vessel fishing strategy responsible for effort creep.
+A project proposal arising from the WCPFC FAD IWG was provided to SC13 on this (SC13-EB-WP-05) and related analyses are presented in paper SC14-MI-WP-10.

 Total tuna catch over the 10 year period within PNA EEZs first increased and then stabilised after 2010 (Figure 4).
 Catch outside PNA EEZs fell notably in 2010, consistent with closure of key high seas areas, and has generally increased since that time towards pre-closure levels.
-Within PNA EEZs, average 2015-2016 total tuna catch decreased by just under 14% relative to the 2013-2014 average, influenced by the low catch in 2015.
-Outside PNA EEZs, 2015-2016 catch increased by 73%, this value also being strongly influenced by the 2015 catch level.
-This increase was influenced by the recent strong El Niño event, and the corresponding shift in fishing effort to the east.
+Within PNA EEZs, average 2016-2017 total tuna catch decreased by 9% relative to the 2014-2015 average.
+Outside PNA EEZs, 2016-2017 catch decreased by 21%, this value being strongly influenced by the high 2015 catch associated with a strong El Nino event, and the corresponding shift in fishing effort to the east.

-Figure 4.
-Time series of purse seine catches inside (left) and outside (right) PNA EEZs (2006-2015).
+Figure 4: Time series of purse seine catches inside (left) and outside (right) PNA EEZs (2008-2017).
 Note different y-axis scales.

 To monitor and adjust overall fishing effort levels for effort creep, recent changes in CPUE provide perhaps the most obvious starting point for an indicator.
 However, purse seine CPUE is felt to be relatively insensitive to changes in underlying fish biomass compared to that from the longline fishery, due to the schooling behaviour of fish.
 Separating effort creep effects from this hyperstability is challenging.
-CPUE is also influenced by the effect of oceanographic conditions and ENSO cycles; improved use of new technology (rather than technology-based effort creep per se); improved knowledge of good fishing areas; communication between vessels (cooperation versus competition);

-and the influences of market forces and management regulations (e.g. FAD closure period, increasing fuel costs, fluctuations in market prices, which may have both positive and negative outcomes for productivity).
+CPUE is also influenced by the effect of oceanographic conditions and ENSO cycles; improved use of new technology (rather than technology-based effort creep per se); improved knowledge of good fishing areas; communication between vessels (cooperation versus competition); and the influence of market forces and management regulations (e.g. FAD closure period, increasing fuel costs, fluctuations in market prices, which may have both positive and negative outcomes for productivity).
 Similar challenges are identified for the use of catch levels, although changes in that indicator perhaps present the ultimate impact of effort creep.
 A combination of these indicators may be appropriate.

-Changes in vessel characteristics within the purse seine fishery
+Changes in vessl characteristics within the purse seine fishery